Seleucia/PatientMocapRNN/README.md

 # PatientMocapRNN

 You are free to use this code in non-commercial applications.
-For use in a publication or presentation, please cite the PatienMocapRNN publication(s).
+For use in a publication or presentation, please cite the PatientMocap.

 INSTALLATION: